 Rhythm Education Materials

 After many years of participating as both a student and presenter at drum clinics, drum circles, workshops and classes, I have had many opportunities to develop my ideas about what works best for students, presenter/facilitators and sponsors.
 I know that people who come to drum events want to play as well as be informed and inspired.
-By combining my knowledge of ensemble drum music and group dynamics with clear communication skills, I have created theinteractive drum clinic.
-[Description]
+By combining my knowledge of ensemble drum music and group dynamics with clear communication skills, I have created the interactive drum clinic.

 In my clinics, I combine lecture, demonstration, and performance with audience participation.
 I educate the audience in the proper etiquette of when and when not to play and I watch the energy to see when it is time to change modes.
 This keeps everyone happy and engaged, and people leave wanting to by more instruments for their collections.

 I can demonstrate and answer questions about many world percussion instruments.
 I have fluency on more than 30 percussion instruments including : conga, bongo, timbales, guiro, clave, campana, shekere, maracas, quijada, bombo, surdo, tamborim, ganza, agogo, cuica, pandiero, caixa, afuche, repinique, apito, reco reco, caxixi, berimbau, gankogui, axatse, kidi, kaganu, ngoma, djun djun, djembe, kalimba, dunno, dumbec, bendir, tar, box drum, triangle, chimes, gongs, bell tree, shakers, woodblocks, seedpods, whistles, flexitone, waterphone, rainstick, bells, cymbals.

 I am also knowledgeable in the history and traditional use of these instruments and am happy to share my understanding of their background.